Top Democratic senator calls FBI's supplemental Kavanaugh investigation 'bulls---'

 He continued: "Evidently, the Republicans who gave the direction to the FBI of what could be investigated was extremely limited.
 You know, I hear a lot about a lack of corroboration; well, you don't get corroboration if you don't talk to corroborating witnesses at the end of the day."

+Each of the witnesses that Christine Blasey Ford, the California professor claiming Kavanaugh attacked her in the 1980s, identified as present during the alleged attack has said under penalty of felony they do not recall the events she describes.
+But an attorney for another accuser, Deborah Ramirez, who has said she believes Kavanaugh exposed himself to her at a college party, charged this week that the FBI had not contacted dozens of potential witnesses he pointed them towards.

 President Trump has said the FBI had authority to interview "whoever they deem appropriate, at their discretion."
-As part of a deal brokered last Friday between Sen. Jeff Flake, R-Ariz, and top Democrats, the White House authorized the agency to look into sexual misconduct allegations against Kavanaugh for a maximum of one week.
+As part of a deal brokered last Friday between Sen. Jeff Flake, R-Ariz, and top Democrats, the White House authorized the agency to look into any credible sexual misconduct allegations against Kavanaugh for a maximum of one week.

-Each of the witnesses that Christine Blasey Ford, the California professor claiming Kavanaugh attacked her in the 1980s, identified as present during the alleged attack has said under penalty of felony they do not recall the events she describes.

 The time limit, Flake and other Republicans said, was necessary to avoid bogging down Kavanaugh's nomination with a never-ending probe into the accusations, which all related to alleged events more than three decades ago.
 None of the claims against Kavanaugh has first-hand corroboration, and the credibility of some of his accusers has come under question in recent days.